How to Plan Christmas – in July

 a large jar of money on a white background with small bottlebrush trees nearby.

-As of this writing, there are five months until Christmas which means you have four months to save the funds for your holiday spending.
+As of this writing, there are five months until December begins which means you have four months to save the funds for your holiday spending.
 I say four months, because generally speaking, you’re going to want that cash on hand by December 1st.

 If you haven’t already created a sinking fund for your holiday spending, now is the time to start one.